-The Seven Precepts are based on choices made by Iblis in the narrative.
-These also function as commentaries on the principles in the Tafseer-e-Siddiqui.
+The Seven Precepts are derived from choices made by Iblis in the narrative.

 In the First Rift, the divinity orders the entirety of the host to give humanity its proper homage or worship.
-The host obeys, with the exception of Iblis, who refuses either obeisance or prostration to Adam, representing mankind as a whole.
+The host obeys, with the exception of Iblis, who refuses to offer obeisance or prostration to Adam, representing mankind as a whole.
 [1a]

 Refusing fealty or fidelity to humanity, Iblis cites form and material origins.
 [1b]